 Pawan Bahuguna

-Many times it happens when we have to run one single command on different Unix/Linux server simultaneously.
-Running same on command on different servers at the same time not only saves time but also helps in comparing data between servers instantly.
-In this tutorial will see “how to execute the same command on multiple Unix-Linux terminals” simultaneously.
+Multiple times it happens when we have to run one single command on different Unix/Linux servers simultaneously.
+Running the same command on different servers at the same time not only saves time but also helps in comparing data between servers instantly.

 Run Same command on Multiple Unix Linux Terminals

-So, one of the SSH client or enhanced terminal for Windows which has this multi-execution facility is MobaXterm, which comes with many other features and functionality, which we will discuss in another article.
+So, one of the SSH clients or enhanced terminal for Windows that has this multi-execution facility is MobaXterm, which comes with many other features and functionality, which we will discuss in another article.

 Steps to Execute the Command on Multiple Unix-Linux Terminals

-Below are the simple to follow steps to run the command on multiple Linux-Unix terminals.
+Below are the simple steps to run the command on multiple Linux-Unix terminals.

 1. Download MobaXterm and install it.
 The free version of MobaXterm can give you many features including multi-execute, multi-paste, etc.